Arthur Middleton

 Arthur Middleton (June 26, 1742 – January 1, 1787) was a Founding Father of the United States, signer of the United States Declaration of Independence, and a representative from South Carolina in the Second Continental Congress.
-While a member of Congress, he helped frame the Articles of Confederation, but resigned his seat before signing.
-A graduate of Middle Temple in London, Middleton married well, and subsequently managed his family's rice plantations, where he owned over 100 slaves.

 Life

 Middleton was born in Charleston, Province of South Carolina, in 1742.
 His parents were Henry Middleton and Mary Baker Williams, both of English descent.
 He was educated in Britain at Harrow School, Westminster School, and Trinity Hall, Cambridge.
 He studied law at the Middle Temple and traveled extensively in Europe where his taste in literature, music, and art was developed and refined.
 In 1764, Arthur and his bride Mary Izard settled at Middleton Place.

 Keenly interested in Carolina, Middleton was a more radical thinker than his father.
 He was a leader of the American Party in Carolina and one of the boldest members of the Council of Safety and its Secret Committee.
 In 1776, Middleton was elected to succeed his father in the Continental Congress and subsequently was a signer of the United States Declaration of Independence.
 Also in 1776, he and William Henry Drayton designed the Great Seal of South Carolina.
 His attitude toward Loyalists was said to be ruthless, this stood in contrast to other South Carolina patriots such as Francis Marion who led the effort to reconcile with the loyalists after the war ended.

 During the American Revolutionary War, Middleton served in the defense of Charleston.
 After the city's fall to the British in 1780, he was sent as a prisoner of war to St. Augustine, Florida (along with Edward Rutledge and Thomas Heyward Jr.), until exchanged in July the following year.